brantac/notifications-service/README.md

 - ✅ [Cancel a notification](#read-unread-or-cancel-a-notification)
 - ✅ [Count the amount of notifications](#count-notifications-by-recipient)
 - ✅ [Get the notifications](#get-notifications-by-recipient)
-- 🙅🏽‍♂️ (WIP) Communicate with a async messaging platform

 ## What you need to run this project